Shifat7/google-mini-doc/README.md

 # mini-google-doc
-an MVP google doc clone that can have multiple users (or in this case tab instances) update the document in real time
+an MVP google doc clone that can emulate multiple users (or in this case tab instances) updating the document in real time

 ## How to run
 - goto client dir and npm run start